BrookTsui/BrookTsui.github.io/_pages/research.md

 ---

-## 2. Non-cummutative Spacetime and Pauli Exclusion Principle Violation(PEPV)
+# Non-cummutative Spacetime Phenomenology

 - Institution: Sichuan University, China
-- Mentor: Xingde Lin
+- Mentor: Xin-Ted Lin
 - Date: Apr.
-2022 - Now
+2022 - Present

 It is a part of the conclusion for one of my long-lagging questions since I was learning QM, what will happen if we alter the (anti-)commutators?
 From the aspect of the comparatively perfect number field, complex number, $\pm1$ is nothing but two incidences, and the more general relation between operators shall be $ab+e^{i \theta} ba=0$.
 What will result from it?